addozhang/alfred-safari-toolkit/README.md

 ## Versioning

-The current version is 1.0.2 which covers tupton/alfred-safari-history features.
+The current version covers tupton/alfred-safari-history features.
 In the next version, planning to involve in the Safari tabs searching feature.

 ## Platform

-The latest version 1.0.3 has been tested below platform:
+The latest version has been tested below platform:

 * macOS 12.3.1 with Apple Silicon CPU
 * macOS 10.15.5, 12.4 with Intel CPU